 3. Another aspect is–peak demands during day and night (24hours) times when every body and every region wants to avail power, e.g. in the evening during 6 PM to 9 PM with almost full installed capacity.
 Similar situations arise in Agriculture sector where for irrigation of crops in field the peak demands arise in certain months of the year.
 Such uneven demand patterns, coupled with above-mentioned handicap of storage problem, makes the large installed capacity of electrical power generation idle for many hours in 24 hours.
 It also creates problem for the generating units to cope-up generation as per the varying demands of the consumers.

 4. A similar problem exists for the water resources in India.
 When it rains, there is flood-situation.
 When there is shortage of rainfall, there is drought-situation.
 This calls for need of water-harvesting at the regional level and equitable distribution of river water and dam water.
 At the national level, there is a need of joining all rivers from north to south, have storage and distribution planning which shall avoid flood and drought situation, to a great extent.
 The suggestions made in this regard by Dr. K.L.
-Rao, a veteran Civil Engineer and honorable ex-PM Shri Atal Bihari Vajpayee is worth praising and implementation for the the good of the Indian Nation as such step of establishing a national water grid will harness the natural potential of height differentials from top Himalayas and other mountains to plains and several other needy regions.
-Such measures are worth implementation, at least now, even after 67 years of Indian independence, during which period immense natural wealth have been lost and additionally the nation has suffered from devastating floods and droughts.
+Rao, a veteran Civil Engineer and honorable ex-PM Shri Atal Bihari Vajpayee is worth praising.
+And implementation for the good of the Indian Nation as such step of establishing a national water grid will harness the natural potential of height differentials.
+From top of the Himalayas and other mountains to plains and several other needy regions.
+Such measures are worth implementing, at least now, even after 67 years of Indian independence, during which period immense natural wealth have been lost and additionally the nation has suffered from devastating floods and droughts.

 5. For the electrical power sector, national power grid has been formed, though very late as it should have been done immediately after independence of India, which gathers power from various generating sources and distributes to different regions as per national plan.